Banate of Bosnia: Heresy and Bilino Polje abjuration

 In 1203, Serbian Grand Prince Vukan Nemanjić accused Kulin of heresy and lodged an official appeal to the pope.
 At Bilino Polje Kulin signed abjuration stating that he was always a faithful Catholic, and saved Banate of Bosnia from outside intervention.
 In 1203, Kulin moved to defuse the threat of foreign intervention.
 A synod was held at his instigation on 6 April.
 Following the Abjuration of Bilino Polje, Kulin succeeded in keeping the Bosnian Diocese under the Ragusan Archdiocese, thus limiting Hungarian influence.
 The errors abjured by the Bosnian nobility in Bilino Polje seem to have been errors of practice, stemming from ignorance, rather than heretical doctrines.
 Kulin also reaffirmed his allegiance to Hungary, but despite this, Hungary's authority remained only nominal.

-Andrew II in 1225 gave Bosnia to Pope who expected that king as lord of Bosnia do cleaning of heretics but it is transferred to Archbishop Ugrin Csák Hungarian king's ambitions remained unchanged long after Kulin's death in 1204.
+Andrew II, in 1225, gave Bosnia to the Pope who expected that King Andrew II, as the nominal overlord of Bosnia, clean the area of heretics, but instead Andrew transferred that responsibility to Archbishop Ugrin Csák The Hungarian King's ambitions remained unchanged long after Kulin's death in 1204.
 Kulin's policy was poorly continued since the Ban's death in 1204 by his son and heir, Stjepan Kulinić, who seems to have remained aligned with the Catholic Church.
 Stjepan was eventually deposed in 1232.

 The Bosnian Church forcibly replaced Kulinić with a nobleman called Matej Ninoslav (1232–50).
-This caused bad relations with Serbia as the previous ruler was related to the Nemanjić dynasty..
+This caused bad relations with Serbia as the previous ruler was related to the Nemanjić dynasty.
 Around this time, a relative of Ninoslav, Prijezda I, converted back to Catholicism (he previously switched to the Bosnian Church for a short period of time).
 Ninoslav eventually became a protector of the Bosnian Church.
 In 1234 Hungarian king Andrew II gave the Banate of Bosnia to Duke Coloman.
 To make matters worse, the legitimate successor for the Bosnian throne of the Kulinić dynasty, count Sibislav of Usora, son of former Ban Stjepan, started to attack Ninoslav positions, attempting to take Banate for himself.
 Pope Gregory IX replaced the heretical Bosnian bishop in 1235 with John of Wildeshausen, then Master General of the Dominican Order and later declared a saint, and confirmed Duke Coloman as the new legitimate Ban of Bosnia.